The 80/20 rule: Balancing easy and hard runs for maximum results

 KULG provides a clear visual breakdown of your training intensity over time.
 You can:

-Filter by run type (easy, tempo, interval, race)
+Filter your runs by run type (easy, tempo, interval, race, fartlek, long, etc)

 Reflect on whether your training load supports your goals